-Information about the University is set forth in Appendix A. Financial Statements of the Authority and of the University, respectively, as of and for the fiscal years ended June 30, 2020 and 2019 are set forth in Appendices B and C. Summaries of certain provisions of the Project Trust Agreement and the Contract are included as Appendices D-1 and D-2, respectively.
-The proposed forms of opinions of Bond Counsel are included in Appendix E. Appendix F includes a form of the Continuing Disclosure Agreement with respect to the Authority and the University.
-Appendix G includes information about The Depository Trust Company and the book-entry only system.
-Appendix H includes information about the Refunded Bonds.
+Information about the University is set forth in Appendix A. Financial Statements of the Authority and of the University, as of and for the fiscal years ended June 30, 2021 and 2020 are set forth in Appendices B and C, respectively.
+Summaries of certain provisions of the Project Trust Agreement and the Contract are included as Appendices D-1 and D-2, respectively.
+The proposed forms of opinions of Bond Counsel are included in Appendix E. Appendix F includes the form of the Continuing Disclosure Agreement with respect to the Authority and the University.
+Appendix G includes information about The Depository Trust Company, the book-entry only system, Clearstream Luxembourg and the Euroclear Systems.